-For those unfamiliar with Klout, the website/app provides users individualized scores.
+For those unfamiliar with Klout, the website/app provides users their individualized scores.
 The score represents the user’s online presence and influence.
 The higher your score, the more influential you are.
 High scores tend to be 50 or above for the average user.
 Of course, celebrities will be well above that if they are active on Twitter or Facebook.

 (My Klout statistics pictured above).

-I argue that Lithium Technologies made a smart decision in acquiring the company.
+Despite the critics, Lithium Technologies made a smart decision in acquiring the company.
 Klout risks disappearing into oblivion if not enough users visit.
 This acquisition puts Klout into the news once again.
 If they continue to give Klout the press it needs, the purchase will prove profitable.
 As long as the company is able to effectively market their acquisition, Klout should be around for at least the next few years.
 As a communications enthusiast, I certainly have appreciated the company.
 My score helps determine where I am in the digital world, and when I need to improve.
 Social media fans, what do you think about Klout?
 Doomed to be forgotten within five years?
 Or worthy tool in the social media realm?